Charleston Farmhouse | East Sussex | November 2016

 The colours of the garden were gently fading.
 Watery winter light and weather-worn dahlias under the shadow of the Sussex downs.
 Nonetheless, it was magic - a kingdom of its own.
 Still a painters' garden, still tangled with palest pink cosmos and rangy hollyhocks.
 Summer here must be a riotous affair.

-All that day - we were given over the cafe as our floral dominion - aided by the lovely Jo Frost who came on board to freelance for us, we made up vases and jugs and bowls of flowers, spilling outside where the sunlight warmed the roses, occasionally snipping something extra from the hedgerows behind the house, and weaving in silver-grey reeds from the stream along the track.
+All that day - we were given over the cafe as our floral dominion and aided by the lovely Jo Frost who was freelancing for us - we made up vases and jugs and bowls of flowers, spilling outside where the sunlight warmed the roses, occasionally snipping something extra from the hedgerows behind the house, and weaving in silver-grey reeds from the stream along the track.
 Among David Austin roses, dahlias, chrysanthemums and ranunculus, there were the best of British rosehips, grasses, berries and autumnal foliage, leaves yellowing but clinging prettily to forked branches.

 Mid morning I make coffee and toast, spreading granary bread thickly with jam.
 The handwritten label on the jar reads apple + ginger jam (Charleston apples) October 2016.
 It is, of course, perfectly delicious.

-And so, it is with tremendous excitement that I sign off this post with news that we are planning to host a 2 day & 2 night Floral Design Retreat revolving around this very special place during the rose-riddled month of June in 2017.
-Guests will stay at the beautiful Tilton House, a short walk up the lane from Charleston; and we will have a private tour of the house, garden and nearby Berwick Church, spending the following day foraging and creating floral designs (using our own-grown and locally-sourced flowers that feature in the gardens at Charleston) during a tutorial inspired by not only the exquisite paintings of Vanessa Bell and Duncan Grant but also the house itself and the surrounding area, which we will afterwards style and photograph.
-On the final night we will decorate a 'Bloomsbury Feast' with flowers and foraged foliage, and share a delicious meal created with recipes from The Bloomsbury Cookbook: Recipes for Life, Love & Art by Jans Ondaatje-Rolls.
-This will be limited to a small group only and tickets will be available in January!
+I sign off this post with news that we are planning to host a 2 day & 2 night Floral Design Retreat revolving around this very special place during the rose-riddled month of June in 2017.
+Guests will stay with us at the beautiful Tilton House, a short walk up the lane from Charleston; and we will have a private tour of the house, garden and nearby Berwick Church, spending the following day foraging and creating floral designs (using our own-grown and locally-sourced flowers that feature in the gardens at Charleston) during a tutorial inspired by not only the exquisite paintings of Vanessa Bell and Duncan Grant but also the house itself and the surrounding area, which we will afterwards style and photograph.
+On the final night we will decorate an alfresco 'Bloomsbury Feast' with flowers and foraged foliage in the walled garden.
+This will be limited to a small group only and tickets will be available in January.
 If you would like to register your interest in the Retreat and to receive the first notification of dates and prices, please email us at email@example.com